cs3110/textbook/_sources/chapters/modules/modules.md

 - `(module M : T)` packages module `M` with module type `T` into a value.
 - `(val e : T)` un-packages `e` into a module with type `T`.

-We won't cover this any further, but if you're curious you can have a look at [the manual][firstclassmodules].
+We won't cover this much further, but if you're curious you can have a look at [the manual][firstclassmodules].

 [firstclassmodules]: https://ocaml.org/manual/firstclassmodules.html